evidentlyai/evidently/docs/book/integrations/notebook-environments.md

 !pip install evidently
 ```

-You should then follow the steps described in the User Guide to [../tests-and-reports/get-reports.md](generate reports) and [../tests-and-reports/run-tests.md](run test suites).
+You should then follow the steps described in the User Guide to [generate reports](../tests-and-reports/get-reports.md) and [run test suites](../tests-and-reports/run-tests.md).

 **Troubleshooting**: